-During this four-week advanced programme, participants will build on their existing extensive knowledge of sexuality as it is contextualized by issues of ethnicity, nationality, class, and religion.
-Participants will deepen their familiarity with how sexuality is conceptualized and practiced across a variety of research, programmatic, and advocacy venues.
-This summer, applicants will have the opportunity to apply for the Advanced Summer Institute in its entirety, or apply for one of the two constituent blocks.
-Read more about the structure and content of both blocks below.
+During this advanced programme, participants build on their existing knowledge of sexuality as it intertwines with issues of ethnicity, nationality, class, and religion, deepening their familiarity with how sexuality is conceptualized and practiced.
+We will investigate sexuality from a variety of perspectives, looking not only at research, but also sexuality and sexual health programming and advocacy.
+Applicants have the opportunity to apply for the Advanced Summer Institute in its entirety, or apply for one of the two constituent blocks.

 |Academic fees:||Entire programme: €2350

 Module 1 or 2 only: €1300 read more about what is included in the fees.